-Thailand: PM Modi attends RCEP summit in Bangkok amid reports that India will not join trade bloc
+India decides not to join RCEP trade bloc, Modi says his conscience did not permit him to sign pact

 India has been hesitant to commit to the free-trade pact over apprehensions that Chinese imports will flood its market after imports barriers are demolished.

-Prime Minister Narendra Modi and other Asian leaders on Monday attended the third Regional Comprehensive Economic Partnership, or RCEP, summit in Thailand’s Capital Bangkok amid reports that India has decided not to join the trade bloc, ANI reported.
+Prime Minister Narendra Modi on Monday confirmed that India will not participate in the third Regional Comprehensive Economic Partnership, or RCEP, trade bloc, NDTV reported.
 The RCEP is a free-trade agreement between 16 countries across the Asia-Pacific region that aims to drop tariffs and duties between member countries so that goods and services can flow freely between them.

+Modi, who addressed the RCEP Summit in Thailand’s Capital Bangkok, said the current agreement “does not fully reflect the basic spirit and the agreed guiding principles” or India’s concerns.
+“When I measure the RCEP Agreement with respect to the interests of all Indians, I do not get a positive answer,” he said.
+“Therefore, neither the talisman of Gandhiji nor my own conscience permits me to join the RCEP”.

+Modi said the decision was taken in order to protect workers and farmers of the country, reported Hindustan Times.
+India has been raising the matter of market access and tariffs amid concerns that the country may be flooded with cheap Chinese agricultural and industrial products once the deal is signed.

-However, it is not yet clear whether India will actually join the free-trade bloc.
-Later in the day, the leaders who participated in the talks are expected to announce the conclusion of seven years of negotiations, PTI reported.
+The leaders of other nations that participated in the talks are expected to announce the conclusion of seven years of negotiations.
 The impetus to complete the deal has come from a trade war between the United States and China that has knocked down regional growth, but India fears a potential flood of Chinese imports after the import barriers are demolished.

 The RCEP was first proposed in 2011 by the 10-member Association of South East Asian Countries, which has been behind the 28 rounds of negotiations since then.
 Thailand, which is the current ASEAN chairperson, has been particularly keen to close the negotiations.